-Students from this program earn a Master of Social Work degree from the Brown School and a Master of Architecture or a Master of Urban Design degree from the Sam Fox School of Design & Visual Arts.
+Students from this joint-degree program earn a Master of Social Work degree from the Brown School and a Master of Architecture or a Master of Urban Design degree from the Sam Fox School of Design & Visual Arts.

-> The major goal of the program is to educate and prepare professional architects and urban designers with social work knowledge, values and skills.
-The program links physical design with social dimensions of planning and spatial design.
 Architecture courses such as urban planning, decision theory and design methods, and social and behavioral factors in planning and design may be applied toward the social work degree.

 For both the MArch/MSW and MUD/MSW joint-degree programs, students may start their initial year in either school.